Paul George Celebrates Stroke Survivors With Christmas Party | Oklahoma City Thunder

 Paul George’s given laser tag name “Father Xmas” was amongst the top scores that flashed on the monitor once the light show fracas ended.

-Where Tron visuals tangled with Wild West mores inside the dark, fog-filled multi-level corridors, it was no small feat for the 6-foot-9 George who was under siege from all of the trigger-happy kids taking aim at him as their favorite target.
+Where Tron visuals tangled with Wild West mores inside the dark, fog-filled multi-level corridors, it was no small feat for the 6-foot-9 George, who was under siege from all of the trigger-happy kids taking aim at him as their favorite target.

 Through the Paul George Foundation, the friendly zap session was part of the fun and games at Main Event Entertainment during the inaugural PG Christmas Celebration for seven local families with stroke survivors.

-With a red Santa hat sat cocked atop his head, George arrived with a large bag full of gifts slung over his shoulder doing his best impersonation of Jolly Old St. Nick.
+With a red Santa hat sat cocked atop his head, George arrived with a large bag full of gifts slung over his shoulder, doing his best impersonation of Jolly Old St. Nick.

 As a champion for stroke awareness, George saw the Sunday afternoon as a chance to uplift the families on hand during the holiday season.

 “This is a very important and sensitive topic for me.
-It’s something that is dear to my heart,” said George.
+It’s something that is dear to my heart,” he said.
 “There’s no better way than having Christmas when you need that love and support.”

-George pointed to a time when he saw paramedics carried his mother Paulette on a stretcher.
+George pointed to a time when he saw paramedics carry his mother Paulette on a stretcher.

-The scene of the ambulance and its flashing lights at the family house while helplessly watching his mother incapacitated was a jarring experience for a six-year-old George.
+The scene of the ambulance and its flashing lights at the family house while helplessly watching his mother incapacitated was a jarring experience for a 6-year-old George.

 While a pair of blood clots almost claimed her life, the traumatic childhood episode rocked George’s world for life.